peytoncordero/DRI25/html-css.md

 </html>
 ```

+If you use the **`CODE EDITOR`**, download the file, rename it to `index.html`, and move it to the `htmlprojects` folder.
+Over-write the existing `index.html`.

+If you are using your text editor to updated your existing `index.hmtl` file, re-save it.

-Once you have updated your ``index.hmtl`` file, re-save it.
-Open it in your browser again or refresh the page if still opened.
+When you have updated or replaced the `index.html` file, open it in your browser again or refresh the page if still opened.

 What do you notice about how the information is organized in the webpage?
 In other words, where are the title, heading, and paragraph text?